Damp Proofing

 Higher Heating Bills: Homes affected by dampness are more difficult and costly to heat.
 Moisture makes it harder to retain warmth, especially in poorly insulated properties.

-Increased Insurance Premiums: Persistent damp issues can make it more challenging to secure home insurance, and may result in higher premiums over time.
+Increased Insurance Premiums: Persistent damp issues can make it more challenging to secure home insurance and may result in higher premiums over time.

 Damp Treatment

 Whether the cause is condensation, rising damp, or penetrating damp, accurately locating the source of moisture is the first step.
+Once confirmed, effective treatments can include installing a damp-proof course, applying a damp-proof membrane, or addressing external defects causing water entry.

 Treating Rising Damp